FG-AI4H/health-aiaudit-platform/docs/_host.md

 ## Evaluation Script
 The evaluation script is the core component of the benchmark, wherein the model is evaluated against a variety of metrics.
 The evaluation script is fully customizable and up to the host to define.
 While this makes the process very flexible, it comes with the challenge of setting up quite a lot by yourself.

-The metrics relevant for the evaluation shoudl be defined in the previous step under [challenge configuration](_host?id=challenge-configuration).
+The metrics relevant for the evaluation should be defined in the previous step under [challenge configuration](_host?id=challenge-configuration).
 This is necessary so that the results can be displayed properly on the leaderboard.
 If you chose to have multiple phases of the evaluation, such as test and development, you need to define different evaluation scripts for each.

 ```json
 leaderboard:
   - id: 1